Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 LME data can be download on https://www.cesm.ucar.edu/community-projects/lme, before download the data, please register the account on Climate Data Gateway.

-GHCN data can be download on https://www.ncei.noaa.gov/pub/data/ghcn/v4/.
+GHCN data can be download on https://www.ncei.noaa.gov/pub/data/ghcn/v4/, please click ghcnm.tavg.latest.qcf.tar.gz for downlad.

 The directory `Getdata` contains instructions and code to download and aggregate the data used for the analysis.
 See detailed instructions in `Getdata/readme.md`.
 For convenience, the final aggregated datasets are already provided in the `Data` folder.